jepstein-eagle/adaptable/packages/adaptable/readme/functions/dashboard-function.md

 ## Dashboard Contents
 The Dashboard contains the following elements:

-- **Functions Dropdown** - a dropdown on the left hand side of the Dashboard Header that shows a list of all Functions in AdapTable to which the user is 'Entitled'.
+- **Home Dropdown** - a dropdown on the left hand side of the Dashboard Header that shows a list of all Functions in AdapTable to which the user is 'Entitled'.
 Clicking an item in this list will open the popup associated with that Function.

     > This dropdown can be hidden via the `ShowFunctionsDropdown` property of Dashboard State.